sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

   ## local image
   Every switch comes with locally available container images for all embedded services.
-When a kube downloads an image for an embedded service, potentially the local image for that feature could be removed and tag the downloaded image as the local copy, as it is with higher probability that downloaded image would be higher in quality and/or features, in relation to the locally burned container image.
+When kube downloads an image for an embedded service, potentially the local image for that feature could be removed and tag the downloaded image as the local copy, as it is with higher probability that downloaded image would be higher in quality and/or features, in relation to the locally burned container image.

 # Failure mode detection & rollback
   With kubernetes managing features, it involves new code being pulled in dynamically, which has the potential to fail.<br/>
-  This brings in two questions
+  This brings in two questions<br/>
-  a)  How to detect the failure?
+  a)  How to detect the failure?<br/>
   b)  How to do rollback ?

   This requirement is outside the scope of this doc, but discuss some possibilities.